aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 ## Resource `OriginatingAddress`

-It is easy to fetch the authentication key of an address by simply reading it from the <code>Account</code> struct at that address.
-The table in this struct makes it possible to do a reverse lookup: it maps an authentication key, to the address of the account which has that authentication key set.

-This mapping is needed when recovering wallets for accounts whose authentication key has been rotated.

-For example, imagine a freshly-created wallet with address <code>a</code> and thus also with authentication key <code>a</code>, derived from a PK <code>pk_a</code> with corresponding SK <code>sk_a</code>.
-It is easy to recover such a wallet given just the secret key <code>sk_a</code>, since the PK can be derived from the SK, the authentication key can then be derived from the PK, and the address equals the authentication key (since there was no key rotation).

-However, if such a wallet rotates its authentication key to <code>b</code> derived from a different PK <code>pk_b</code> with SK <code>sk_b</code>, how would account recovery work?
-The recovered address would no longer be 'a'; it would be <code>b</code>, which is incorrect.
-This struct solves this problem by mapping the new authentication key <code>b</code> to the original address <code>a</code> and thus helping the wallet software during recovery find the correct address.
+It is easy to fetch the authentication key of an address by simply reading it from the <code>Account</code> struct at that address.<br/> The table in this struct makes it possible to do a reverse lookup: it maps an authentication key, to the address of the account which has that authentication key set.<br/><br/> This mapping is needed when recovering wallets for accounts whose authentication key has been rotated.<br/><br/> For example, imagine a freshly&#45;created wallet with address <code>a</code> and thus also with authentication key <code>a</code>, derived from a PK <code>pk_a</code> with corresponding SK <code>sk_a</code>.<br/> It is easy to recover such a wallet given just the secret key <code>sk_a</code>, since the PK can be derived from the SK, the authentication key can then be derived from the PK, and the address equals the authentication key (since there was no key rotation).<br/><br/> However, if such a wallet rotates its authentication key to <code>b</code> derived from a different PK <code>pk_b</code> with SK <code>sk_b</code>, how would account recovery work?<br/> The recovered address would no longer be &apos;a&apos;; it would be <code>b</code>, which is incorrect.<br/> This struct solves this problem by mapping the new authentication key <code>b</code> to the original address <code>a</code> and thus helping the wallet software during recovery find the correct address.

 <pre><code>struct OriginatingAddress has key<br/></code></pre>